hash2004/Advanced-Time-Series-App/README.md

 ### 4. LSTM.ipynb
 This notebook includes the implementation of the LSTM (Long Short-Term Memory) neural network model for time series forecasting.

-### 5. PreProcessing_FeatureEngineering.ipynb
+### 5. ETS.ipynb
-This notebook covers the preprocessing and feature engineering steps necessary for preparing the data for modeling.
+This notebook demonstrates the use of the ETS (Error, Trend, Seasonal) model for time series forecasting.

 ### 6. SARIMA.ipynb
 This notebook implements the SARIMA (Seasonal AutoRegressive Integrated Moving Average) model.
 Note that this notebook is currently incomplete.